Welcome to Internwise UK

 Companies have global presence these days.
 But it’s not compulsory to pay the same stipend to the interns in US or UK or Middle East.
 They all have different geographies, different customer base, different overall business statistics.
 So, the pay policy for interns can be measured and put into place based on the geographical pulse.
 Living and working at a particular location may call for higher pay owing to the cost of living and other factors.
 The same may be lesser in any other location.
 Software Industry is a very good example of location specific pay scale.

-3. Experience and Skills Specific:
+3. Experience and Skill Level

 An intern is usually not experienced but while completing their studies they often take up some voluntary roles.
 Those could be at NGOs or amateur photography, freelance for people just to get some experience and brush up their skills.
 Such pre internship exposure helps interns get higher pay when they are selected in companies.
 On the other hand those who may not have had the chance to acquire such skills, they aren't selected quickly.
 Candidates who come with even a nominal expertise in the required domain, are preferred more and are onboarded readily.

-4. Job Availability:
+4. Job Availability and Demand

 It’s a matter of demand and supply.
 If you have enough team members for a said task, it’s possible that the new addition will not be paid as much, since there is less demand.
 But if there is high demand for interns for that team, and supply is lesser, then the talented lot will definitely get paid well.
 Its obvious that not all team members receive the same pay.
 At intern level also, availability of candidates as per the requirement of company and the location play an important role in determining the salary range for them.

-5. Job Role:
+5. Specific Job Roles

 Someone with better skill set may be given different job role as compared to the one with basic skills.
 This also defines the salary range for those two candidates.
 The one with more skill set will be paid more than compared to the other one.
 Job roles may differ even while being interns because of the kind of job requirement a company holds.